vapoursynth/bestsource/README.md

 ### Known issues and limitations

+- Seeking performance in mpeg/ts/vob files can be quite poor due to the FFmpeg demuxer
 - Needs FFmpeg compiled with Little CMS2 or the color information reported for most image files will be less complete
-- Mod files can't be decoded correctly using libmodplug due to the library not having repeatble bitexact output
+- Mod files can't be decoded correctly using libmodplug due to the library not having repeatable bitexact output
 - Gray+alpha format isn't supported in Avisynth+ and as a result only the Y component is returned

 ## VapourSynth usage